stewartcampbell1380/alden-map/README.md

 *A map and guide to historic Northern, Michigan Town Alden*

-Here is what you can gain from thsi map:
+Here is what you can gain from this map:

 * Overview of the Downtown Street
 * Store Locations and Types